FODMAP Intolerance vs. Gluten Sensitivity: How to Tell Which One You Have

 Going gluten-free "just in case" sounds harmless, but it has real downsides.

 Gluten-free packaged foods are often lower in fiber and higher in refined starches and added sugars.
 Long-term gluten-free eating without a medical reason has been linked to lower whole-grain intake, which matters for cardiovascular and metabolic health.
-And if you go gluten-free without testing for celiac first, you've closed off your ability to get an accurate diagnosis without a months-long gluten challenge.
+And going gluten-free without testing for celiac first closes off the ability to get an accurate diagnosis without a months-long gluten challenge.

 A low-FODMAP trial, by contrast, is time-limited.
 The elimination phase runs 2 to 6 weeks.
-The reintroduction phase tests FODMAP groups one at a time so you end up with a personalized list of what actually triggers you, instead of a blanket restriction.
-Many people who thought they were gluten sensitive find they can eat sourdough bread, regular pasta in moderate portions, or wheat outside of garlic-and-onion-heavy meals.
+The reintroduction phase tests FODMAP groups one at a time and ends with a personalized list of real triggers, instead of a blanket restriction.
+Many people who assumed they were gluten sensitive find they can eat sourdough bread, regular pasta in moderate portions, or wheat outside of garlic-and-onion-heavy meals.
 The real trigger was somewhere else the whole time.

 What to do next

-If you've never had celiac ruled out, do that first.
-Ask your doctor for the celiac antibody panel (tTG-IgA and total IgA at minimum), done while you're still eating gluten daily.
+When celiac has never been ruled out, that comes first.
+Ask a doctor for the celiac antibody panel (tTG-IgA and total IgA at minimum), done while gluten is still in the daily diet.

-If celiac is ruled out and you still have GI symptoms, a low-FODMAP trial is a more evidence-based starting point than an open-ended gluten-free diet.
-The elimination phase will tell you quickly whether fermentable carbs are involved.
-The reintroduction phase will tell you which specific ones.
+After celiac is ruled out and GI symptoms continue, a low-FODMAP trial is a more evidence-based starting point than an open-ended gluten-free diet.
+The elimination phase will show quickly whether fermentable carbs are involved.
+The reintroduction phase will show which specific ones.

-If you want a practical starting point on fructans specifically, our post on garlic walks through why it's one of the highest-fructan foods in a normal diet and what to use instead.
+For a practical starting point on fructans, our post on garlic walks through why it's one of the highest-fructan foods in a normal diet and what to use instead.
 Garlic is where most people notice the fructan pattern first.

 For recipe ideas that skip high-fructan ingredients without going gluten-free, see our low-FODMAP recipes.
 Most of them use wheat in forms that are tolerable at the portion sizes Monash has tested.